ordina-jworks/ordina-jworks.github.io/README.md

     - `(sudo) gem install bundler`
     - `bundler install`

-## Running Jekyll on your computer
+## Running Jekyll on your Mac or Linux
 - Run `jekyll serve` in the root directory of the tech blog
 - Browse to [http://localhost:4000/](http://localhost:4000/)